A Physics-Informed Neuro-Fuzzy Framework for Quantum Error Attribution: METHODOLOGY

 Two-qubit gates constitute the dominant noise source in superconducting processors, with error rates approximately one order of magnitude higher than single-qubit operations \cite{liErrorSinglequbitGate2023, dingHighFidelityFrequencyFlexibleTwoQubit2023}.
 We compute the ratio:

 This metric, adopted by benchmark suites such as SupermarQ \cite{tomeshSupermarQScalableQuantum2022}, reflects circuit noise susceptibility.
 Higher $\rho_{2Q}$ increases the prior probability that observed deviations stem from hardware noise rather than software bugs, informing the classifier's attribution confidence.
+Both structural features (depth and two-qubit gate density) are computed on the post-transpilation circuit, so that gate counts and depth reflect the native operations actually executed on hardware rather than the abstract pre-transpilation form.